February 2, 2019

 The designations employed and the presentation of material throughout this publication do not imply the expression of any opinion whatsoever on the part of UNESCO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The ideas and opinions expressed in this publication are those of the authors; they are not necessarily those of UNESCO and do not commit the Organization.

-Adegoke, A. and Stenstrom, T. 2019.
+Adegoke, A. and Stenstrom, T. (2019).
 Cesspits and Soakpits.
 In: J.B.
-Rose and B. Jiménez-Cisneros, (eds) Global Water Pathogen Project. http://www.waterpathogens.org (J.R.
+Rose and B. Jiménez-Cisneros (eds), Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project).
+(J.R.
 Mihelcic and M.E.
-Verbyla) (eds) Part 4 Management Of Risk from Excreta and Wastewater) http://www.waterpathogens.org/book/cesspits-and-soakpits Michigan State University, E. Lansing, MI, UNESCO.
+Verbyla (eds), Part 4: Management Of Risk from Excreta and Wastewater - Section: Sanitation System Technologies, Pathogen Redcution in Non-Sewered (On-site) System Technologies), Michigan State University, E. Lansing, MI, UNESCO. https://doi.org/10.14321/waterpathogens.58

 Acknowledgements: K.R.L.
 Young, Project Design editor; Website Design: Agroknow (http://www.agroknow.com)